Our Team

 Founder and President

-Ilan Goldberg, MD, graduated from Amherst College, magna cum laude, with a double major in chemistry and philosophy.
+Ilan Goldberg, MD, graduated from Amherst College, magna cum laude, with a double major in Chemistry and Philosophy.
 He earned his medical degree from McGill University and completed his residency training at Harvard Longwood Psychiatry Residency Training Program (Harvard Medical School).
 Dr. Goldberg completed a fellowship in medical ethics, also at Harvard Medical School.

 In the course of his academic career, Dr. Goldberg has been awarded teaching honors from Tufts Medical School and Harvard Medical School for excellence in medical student education.
-Dr. Goldberg is a Visiting Assistant Professor in the Department of Psychology and Philosophy at Framingham State University (FSU), and the course he teaches at Semester Off is eligible for college credit through FSU.

 Instructor